digital-blueprint/handbook/docs/relay/index.md

 frameworks etc.

-The core bundle is not functional by itself but requires an authentication bundle, for example our Keycloak bundle, which validates Keycloak access tokens and integrates them with the Symfony security system.
+The core bundle is not functional by itself but requires an authentication bundle, for example our "auth" bundle, which validates OAuth2 access tokens and integrates them with the Symfony security system.

 All other functionality is implemented in extra bundles which can add new